lexman29125/5m-data-2.5-data-warehouse/quiz.md

 ### Q5: What is the main advantage of a snowflake schema over a star schema?

 - A. Improved query performance
-- B. Reduced data redundancy and improved data integrity
+- B. Reduced data redundancy and improved data integrity (ANS)
 - C. Simpler schema structure
 - D. Better support for slowly changing dimensions